 Ask your host if your server supports cPanel AutoSSL and if so, confirm that you can have it enabled for your website for free.
 Depending on your hosting setup, you may need to purchase an SSL certificate.

 Regardless of the SSL option you choose (i.e. cPanel AutoSSL or purchasing an SSL certificate), we recommend asking your hosting provider to install, set up and configure SSL on your server for your domain.
 Once this has been done, follow the steps below to make sure that everything works correctly on your WordPress site.

 We strongly recommend performing a complete backup of your WordPress site (files and data) before modifying any files on your server.

-You can read about a great WordPress backup plugin that we recommend using to automate site backups here:
+You can read about a WordPress backup plugin that can fully automate your site backups here: